flygoast/libvmod-lua/README.rst

 Return value
 	VOID
 Description
 	Release the resource used by Lua.
-Generally, you do NOT need to call this.
-The Lua state can be reused by multiple requests.
+It should be called in vcl_fini.
 Example
         ::